About this recipe

 This healthy homemade vinaigrette is the simple, everyday dressing I make once a week and keep in the fridge.
 It comes together in minutes with pantry staples and works for everything from salads and roasted vegetables to grain bowls and pasta salads.
 If you’re trying to eat better without overthinking meals, this is the kind of recipe that quietly makes the whole week easier.

-- Nutrient-packed — thanks to seeds, nuts, and fresh herbs
+- Nutrient-packed: loaded with seeds, nuts, and fresh herbs

 You only need a few pantry staples to make this vinaigrette, but the beauty is in how you flavor it.